Conservation and the Environment

 International and local performances

-The group has also taken the voice of South Luangwa, Zambia to international environmental conferences, performing tailor made plays at the World Summit on Sustainable Development in Johannesburg South Africa, the World Parks Congress in Durban South Africa and the World Conservation Congress in Bangkok and at the ASSITEJ Performing Arts Festival in Copenhagen
+The group has also taken the voice of South Luangwa, Zambia to international environmental conferences, performing tailor made plays at the World Summit on Sustainable Development in Johannesburg South Africa, the World Parks Congress in Durban South Africa, the World Conservation Congress in Bangkok and at the ASSITEJ Performing Arts Festival in Copenhagen

 Njala At the World Summit for Sustainable Development in Johannesburg, South Africa, Seka presented Njala.
 Njala told the heroic journey of a subsistence farmer from Malambo (the area surrounding the South Luangwa National Park), who rises to the challenge of voicing the concerns of his community at the WSSD.
 Using a range of theatrical techniques, from traditional song, dance and storytelling to puppetry, the production wowed audiences at the IUCN Environment Centre.
 The message at the heart of the story reminds the audience that sustainable use processes are inextricably linked with culture, and advocates the use of appropriate communication systems.
 In addition another two short plays were created and performed at the Summit.
 The three plays were performed at the IUCN environment centre and the community kraal as well as for the IUCN forestry programme of the congress, for over 700 people.
 Seka brought the voice of Malambo to an international audience.
 They took part in discussions for ‘local voices global choices’ and were nominated for the prestigious Equator Initiative Awards.